komsan-k/model-answers-to-chapter-exercise/chapter-2/README.md

-Model Answers to Chapter 2 Exercises
+# Model Answers for Chapter 2

 ### 1. **Dataflow Adder**
 A 4-bit binary adder using dataflow modeling: